 Skills

-The Chancellor spoke of rebuilding Britain, and that there should not be a ceiling on the ambition of women and girls.
-Our profession holds many opportunities, and we need to improve access and opportunities for ambitious talent from all backgrounds, if we are to build what this country needs, and to boost the economy.
-RICS will work with Skills England to shape and develop the much-needed pipeline of talent we need to deliver the government’s infrastructure aims, and this includes a holistic and innovative approach to education including new GCSE and vocational courses to inspire the next generation into the built environment.
+The Chancellor spoke of rebuilding Britain and that there should not be a ceiling on the ambition of women and girls.
+Our profession holds many opportunities, and we need to improve access and opportunities for ambitious talent from all backgrounds if we are to build what this country needs and boost the economy.
+RICS will work with Skills England to shape and develop the much-needed pipeline of talent we need to deliver the government’s infrastructure aims, and this includes a holistic and innovative approach to education, including new GCSE and vocational courses to inspire the next generation into the built environment.

 Devolution

 A range of measures were announced to support the devolution settlement, including greater certainty and visibility on funding for metro mayors.
-In addition, a number of local city and growth deals were confirmed in Scotland, Wales and Northern Ireland and the Barnett consequentials were announced for devolved administrations.
+In addition, several local city and growth deals were confirmed in Scotland, Wales and Northern Ireland, and the Barnett consequential were announced for devolved administrations.

-“Although improvements to the public estate are much needed, improving trend growth in the medium term is absolutely critical and will ultimately require a greater contribution from the private sector.
-Rachel Reeves spun a good story about businesses buying into the strategy but it remains to be seen as to whether the actions will match the rhetoric.
+“Although improvements to the public estate are much needed, improving trend growth in the medium term is critical and will ultimately require a greater contribution from the private sector.
+Rachel Reeves spun a good story about businesses buying into the strategy, but it remains to be seen whether the actions will match the rhetoric.

-“Similarly as far as housing is concerned, the increased commitment to the affordable homes programme is to be welcomed but the OBR rightly is unconvinced as things stand that the government’s objective of delivering 1.5 million new homes can be met over the course of the parliament even with the reform of the planning regime.
-Meanwhile it is hard not to see the increase in stamp duty on the purchase of second homes resulting in a further widening in the gap between demand and supply in the private rental market as has been regularly highlighted in the RICS Residential Market Survey.”
+“Similarly, as far as housing is concerned, the increased commitment to the affordable homes programme is to be welcomed, but the OBR rightly is unconvinced as things stand that the government’s objective of delivering 1.5 million new homes can be met throughout the parliament even with the reform of the planning regime.
+Meanwhile, it is hard not to see the increase in stamp duty on the purchase of second homes resulting in a further widening in the gap between demand and supply in the private rental market as has been regularly highlighted in the RICS Residential Market Survey.”